-(1) FICO score is a credit score used by major credit bureaus to indicate a borrower's creditworthiness.
-FICO scores are reported borrower FICO scores at origination for each loan.

-(2) Certain of our Non-Agency MBS have been resecuritized.
+(1) FICO score is used by major credit bureaus to indicate a borrower's creditworthiness at time of loan origination.
+(2) Information presented based on the initial year of securitization of the underlying collateral.
+Certain of our Non-Agency MBS have been resecuritized.
 The historical information presented in the table is based on the initial securitization date and data available at the time of original securitization (and not the date of resecuritization).
 No information has been updated with respect to any MBS that have been resecuritized.

-(a) Includes 31.0 million of purchase premiums.
-(4) Purchase discounts designated as Credit Reserve and OTTI are not expected to be accreted into interest income.
-(5) Weighted average is based on MBS current face at March 31, 2012.
+(3) Purchase discounts designated as Credit Reserve and OTTI are not expected to be accreted into interest income.

+(4) Weighted average is based on MBS current face at June 30, 2012.
+(5) Information provided is based on loans for individual groups owned by us.
 (6) Information provided is based on loans for all groups that provide credit enhancement for MBS with credit enhancement.
-(7) Information provided is based on loans for all groups that provide credit enhancement for MBS with credit enhancement.
-(8) CRR represents voluntary prepayments and CDR represents involuntary prepayments.

-(9) Credit enhancement for a particular security is expressed as a percentage of all outstanding mortgage loan collateral.
+(7) CRR represents voluntary prepayments and CDR represents involuntary prepayments.
+(8) Credit enhancement for a particular security is expressed as a percentage of all outstanding mortgage loan collateral.
 A particular security will not be subject to principal loss so long as its credit enhancement is greater than zero.
+As of June 30, 2012, a total of 123 Non-Agency MBS in our portfolio representing approximately \$2.274 billion or 36% of the current face amount of the portfolio had credit enhancement remaining.

 The mortgages securing our Non-Agency MBS are located in many geographic regions across the United States.
-The following table presents the six largest geographic concentrations of the mortgages collateralizing our Non-Agency MBS, including Non-Agency MBS underlying our Linked Transactions, at March 31, 2012:
+The following table presents the six largest geographic concentrations of the mortgages collateralizing our Non-Agency MBS, including Non-Agency MBS underlying our Linked Transactions, at June 30, 2012:

 Property Location Percent

-Southern California 28.3%
+Southern California 28.6%

 Northern California 18.3%

 Florida 7.9%

 New York 5.2%

-Virginia 3.7%
+Virginia 3.6%

 New Jersey 3.1%